carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 gear icon:
 <a href="https://user-images.githubusercontent.com/67386612/118722611-f7f59400-b7f1-11eb-8ca9-a72561f9c529.png">
   <img src="https://user-images.githubusercontent.com/67386612/118722611-f7f59400-b7f1-11eb-8ca9-a72561f9c529.png" alt="settings icon" />
-</a> on the `Files` tab, and pick the option _Set As Working Directory_.
+</a> on the `Files` tab, pick the option _Set As Working Directory_.
 Alternatively, you can use the `setwd()` command for changing it.

-Let's use this commands to set our working directoiry where we have stored our files from the previous
+Let's use these commands to set our working directory where we have stored our files from the previous
 lessons:

 ~~~